-Domain names are typically matched with the name of your website or brand.
+Domain names are typically matched exactly with the name of your website or brand.
 Nike's domain name is nike.com, for instance.

-If you're having trouble coming up with ideas right now, look through expired domain lists for inspiration.
-And you never know, you might even find one that's aged at like 10 or so years (aged domains tend to do better in Google search rankings).
+If there is nothing coming to mind right now look through expired domain lists for inspiration.
+And you never know, you might even find one that's aged a few years (aged domains tend to do better in Google search rankings).

 You can go to ExpiredDomains.net/domain-name-search and search for a term related to your niche.